On This Page

 Employers are responsible for determining the roles and responsibilities of their employees, including determining whether nurses can perform certain activities and procedures in the practice setting.
-You are encouraged to consult with your employer and broader health care team to determine if your practice setting supports the performance of the procedure.
-This includes reviewing and understanding relevant organizational policies.
+You are accountable to determine if your practice setting supports the performance of a procedure or activity.
+This includes reviewing and understanding relevant organizational policies and consulting with your employer and broader health care team.
 If your practice setting does not support the performance of a procedure or activity, you can advocate for and assist in the development of policies and procedures in the interest of patient safety.

 - Is the procedure or activity within your documented role description?

-- Do organizational policies support your performance of the procedure ?
+- Do organizational policies support your performance of the procedure or activity?

-- Are the necessary resources available to support you before, during and after the procedure or activity?
+- Are there resources to support you before, during and after the procedure or activity?

-Nurses can expand their individual scope by engaging in several different learning activities, such as taking courses, obtaining certifications or developing new skills.
-Nurses also are accountable for continuing their competence and addressing gaps they may have in their practice, so they are able to safely provide care.
+You can expand your individual practice by engaging in different learning activities, such as taking courses, obtaining certifications or developing new skills.
+You also are accountable to participate in Quality Assurance to continue your competence and address learning needs you have in your practice, so you are able to safely provide care.

-Below are some guiding questions to help you reflect on your individual scope:
+Below are some guiding questions to help you reflect on your individual practice: